rust-lang/book/src/ch07-05-separating-modules-into-different-files.md

 <span class="caption">Listing 7-22: Definitions inside the `front_of_house`
 module in *src/front_of_house.rs*</span>

-Using a semicolon after `mod front_of_house` rather than using a block tells Rust to load the contents of the module from another file with the same name as the module.
 Note that you only need to load the contents of a file using a `mod` declaration once somewhere in your module tree.
 Once the compiler knows the file is part of the project (and knows where in the module tree the code resides because of where you've put the `mod` statement), other files in your project should refer to the code in that file using a path to where it was declared as covered in the [“Paths for Referring to an Item in the Module